awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 If you have existing single\-AMI products, you can't migrate or combine them into a new multi\-AMI listing\.
 However, your new solution can feature the same software or copies of AMIs used by existing products\.
 Each listing created on AWS Marketplace is a listing with new product codes\.

  You can also include Lambda functions in a Serverless Application with your AMI so that they can be easily deployed together with a few clicks by customers through CloudFormation\.
-For step by step instructions on how to include Lambda functions and Serverless Applications with your AMI, go here \(xref to create a serverless application\)\.
+For step by step instructions on how to include Lambda functions and Serverless Applications with your AMI, see [Adding serverless application components](cloudformation-serverless-application.md)\.

-## Building Your Product Listing<a name="building-your-product-listing"></a>
+## Building your product listing<a name="building-your-product-listing"></a>

 To submit your product, you need to prepare and validate your AMI\(s\), create your AWS CloudFormation template\(s\), create a topology diagram, complete the product load form, and submit the materials to AWS Marketplace\.
 We recommend that you start by creating and validating your AMI\(s\) and then complete and validate the AWS CloudFormation template\(s\)\.
 After those steps are complete, you should create a topology diagram and estimate the software and infrastructure price\.
 AWS Marketplace validates your submission and works with you to make your product public\.
-Use the [AWS Simple Monthly Calculator](http://calculator.s3.amazonaws.com/index.html) to help estimate the infrastructure cost for your template\.
+Use the [AWS Simple Monthly Calculator](https://calculator.s3.amazonaws.com/calc5.html) to help estimate the infrastructure cost for your template\.
 Provide AWS Marketplace with a link to your saved calculator configuration\.
 The following are limitations of multi\-AMI solution products:
 +  Updating existing AWS Marketplace products from a standalone product to a multi\-AMI product isn't supported\.
 To make a product available in a multi\-AMI product, copy the AMI and submit it as a component to a new multi\-AMI product\.
 The resulting AMI has a unique product code, different from that of the previous product\.
 + Multi\-AMI solutions aren't visible on the **AWS Marketplace** tab of the **Launch Instance** page in the Amazon Elastic Compute Cloud \(Amazon EC2\) console\.
 + An AWS CloudFormation template must not launch AMIs outside of those listed in the multi\-AMI solution\.
 +  AWS CloudFormation templates must be submitted in the form of a public URL\.
 All nested template URLs contained in the template must also be publicly accessible\.

-## Preparing Your AWS CloudFormation Template<a name="aws-cloudformation-template-preparation"></a>
+## Preparing your AWS CloudFormation template<a name="aws-cloudformation-template-preparation"></a>

 To build your AWS CloudFormation templates, you must meet the template prerequisites and provide the required input and security parameters\.
 When submitting your AWS CloudFormation template, use the guidelines in the following sections\.

-### Template Prerequisites<a name="template-prerequisites"></a>
+### Template prerequisites<a name="template-prerequisites"></a>
 + Verify that the template is launched successfully through the AWS CloudFormation console **in all Regions enabled for your product**\.
 You can use this tool to test your templates: [https://github\.com/aws\-quickstart/taskcat](https://github.com/aws-quickstart/taskcat)\.
 + If you are creating a single\-AMI product, the template must contain only one AMI\.
 + AMIs must be in a [mapping table](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html) for each region\.
 The AWS Marketplace team updates the AMI IDs after they're cloned\.
 + Build templates so that they do not depend on the use in a particular Availability Zone \(AZ\)\.
 Not all customers have access to all AZs, and AZs are mapped differently for different accounts\.
 + You can include dependencies such as Lambda functions, config files, and scripts with your AMI\.
-For more information, see [Create a Serverless Application](cloudformation-serverless-application.md#cloudformation-serverless-application-procedure-step-1)\.
+For more information, see [Create a serverless application](cloudformation-serverless-application.md#cloudformation-serverless-application-procedure-step-1)\.
 + If you're building a clustered solution using an Auto Scaling group, we recommend that you account for a scaling event\.
 The new node should join the running cluster automatically\.
 + Even for single\-node products, we recommend using an [Auto Scaling group](http://docs.aws.amazon.com/autoscaling/latest/userguide/create-asg-from-instance.html)\.
 + If your solution involves a cluster of multiple instances, consider using placement groups if you want low network latency, high network throughput, or both among the instances\.
 + If your solution involves Docker containers, you must incorporate the Docker images into the AMI\.
 + For ease of review by the AWS Marketplace team and transparency to the customer, we recommend that you add comments in your **UserData** section\.

-### Template Input Parameters<a name="template-input-parameters"></a>
+### Template input parameters<a name="template-input-parameters"></a>
 + Input parameters to the template must not include the AWS Marketplace customer's AWS credentials \(such as passwords, public keys, private keys, or certificates\) or personal information such as email address\.
 + Do not set defaults for parameters such as remote access, CIDR/IP, or passwords for databases\.
 The customer must provide these as input parameters\.
 + For sensitive inputs such as passwords, choose the `No Echo` property and enable stronger regular expression\.
 For other inputs, set the most common inputs along with appropriate helper text\.
 + Use AWS CloudFormation parameter types for inputs where available\.
 + Use `AWS::CloudFormation::Interface` to group and sort input parameters\.

-### Network and Security Parameters<a name="networksecurity-parameters"></a>
+### Network and security parameters<a name="networksecurity-parameters"></a>
 + Ensure that the default SSH port \(22\) or RDP port \(3389\) isn't open to 0\.0\.0\.0\.
 + Instead of using the default virtual private cloud \(VPC\), we recommend that you build a VPC with appropriate access control lists \(ACLs\) and security groups\.
 Only AWS accounts created before December 4, 2013, support EC2\-Classic\.
 + Access to the customer's AWS environment should be enabled using an IAM role to call [AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) from the AWS Security Token Service\.